0zhu/cygwin-portable/README.md

 ## Description

-**ConCygSys** is a lightweight tool that installs portable [Cygwin](https://www.cygwin.com/) Unix-like environment and connects to portable [ConEmu](https://conemu.github.io/) console emulator, with self-update.
-All required software in one folder.
-Now also with [WSLtty](https://github.com/mintty/wsltty) support!
+**ConCygSys** is a lightweight tool that installs portable [Cygwin](https://www.cygwin.com/) Unix-like environment and connects to portable [ConEmu](https://conemu.github.io/) console emulator, with self-update feature.

 > This is an independent fork of amazing [cygwin-portable-installer](https://github.com/vegardit/cygwin-portable-installer) project.
 At first minimally modified for sysadmin purposes, later on filled with improvements and new features.